Athletic Band

 What is the instrumentation of the Athletic Band?

-Woodwinds, brass and percussion instruments are all included in Athletic Band.
+Woodwinds, brass, percussion, and electric bass instruments are all included in Athletic Band.

 At which events does the Athletic Band typically perform?

-The Athletic Band performs at various sporting events, including ice hockey, volleyball and baseball.
-In addition, a smaller auditioned group performs at men’s basketball games.
+The Athletic Band performs at various sporting events, including ice hockey, volleyball, basketball, gymnastics, softball and more!

 Can I check out an instrument to use for Athletic Band?
 If so, does it cost me anything?